stackedcache/c-journey/basics/control_flow/challenges.md

 - Note: This file contains the challenges I went through, and a bunch of notes I took as I went through them.
 - There is a lot of "junk" in this file, like my thoughts and roadblocks I hit before getting to the code you see in .c files of this section
 - If it's interesting to you, read!
 Probably it won't be though, but I'm leaving it just for history and my self to refer to for now.
 Enjoy! :)
+- Check out the Substack post on this section [Here!](https://stackedcache.substack.com/p/hijacking-execution-flow)

 💻 Coding Challenges (To Cement Control Flow)